BasilBloomer/matrix/README.md

 The comments also show the individual steps that the code takes to complete the required task and demonstrates modularized code with the use of custom functions.

 The project itself is a matrix calculator that solves a partial fraction integral.

+Note: Project was completed in MATLAB, "%" denotes a comment.